chua0876/YOLOv3_AutonomousBed/README.md

 > bicycle: 99%

+# Autonomous Hospital Bed Path Detection model:

 ## How to use the custom path detection model?
-1. Download and put the weights and config. file required for the leg detection in the **darknet** directory:
+1. Download and put the required files for the path detection in the **darknet** directory:
 > cd darknet

 > git clone https://github.com/chua0876/YOLOv3_AutonomousBed.git
-2. Download the path detection weights file and put it in the **Darknet** directory.
+2. Download the path detection weights file and put it in the **darknet** directory.
 > https://drive.google.com/file/d/1ca-NcQEHWHXCmkGO6kbLxTRF8CNHdpph/view?usp=sharing

 ### Test on image file: